dragonworx/grunt-react-boilerplate/README.md

-### ReactJS Application Template with Grunt/NPM/Bootstrap/Backbone Setup
+### ReactJS Application Template with Grunt/NPM/Bootstrap/Browserify/Backbone

-This application template uses Bootstrap for CSS, Bootstrap for routes, and Browserify to build React components as CommonJS modules.
+This application template uses Bootstrap for CSS, Backbone for routes, and Browserify to build React components as CommonJS modules.

 #### Install required node modules: